hep-mirrors/sherpa/Manual/source/manual/parameters/beam.rst

 :option:`EPA`
   This enables the equivalent photon approximation for colliding protons, see :cite:`Archibald2008aa`.
-The resulting beam particles are photons that follow a dipole form factor parametrization, cf. :cite:`Budnev1974de`.
+The resulting beam particles are photons that follow a dipole form factor parameterisation, cf. :cite:`Budnev1974de`.
 The authors would like to thank T. Pierzchala for his help in implementing and testing the corresponding code.
 See details below.